lammps/lammps/doc/src/fix_addforce.rst

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-No information about this fix is written to :doc:`binary restart files <restart>`.
+No information about this fix is written to :doc:`binary restart files
+<restart>`.

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the potential "energy" inferred by the added force to the system's potential energy as part of :doc:`thermodynamic output <thermo_style>`.
-This is a fictitious quantity but is needed so that the :doc:`minimize <minimize>` command can include the forces added by this fix in a consistent manner.
+The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the global potential "energy" inferred by the added force to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The default setting for this fix is :doc:`fix_modify energy no <fix_modify>`.
+Note that this energy is a fictitious quantity but is needed so that the :doc:`minimize <minimize>` command can include the forces added by this fix in a consistent manner.
 I.e. there is a decrease in potential energy when atoms move in the direction of the added force.

-The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the added forces on atoms to the system's virial as part of :doc:`thermodynamic output <thermo_style>`.
-The default is *virial no*
+The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the added forces on atoms to the global pressure of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The default setting for this fix is :doc:`fix_modify virial no <fix_modify>`.

 The :doc:`fix_modify <fix_modify>` *respa* option is supported by this fix.
 This allows to set at which level of the :doc:`r-RESPA <run_style>`